Skip to content

 Learning Outcomes:

-• Develop a company pitch and a business plan that include information regarding the company’s marketing and sales, operations, milestones and metrics, company overview, company team, revenue, direct costs, labor costs, personnel, expenses, assets, taxes, financing, and executive summary
+• Develop a company pitch and a business plan that includes information regarding the company’s marketing & sales, operations, milestones & metrics, company overview, company team, revenue, direct costs, labor costs, personnel, expenses, assets, taxes, financing and executive summary.

-• Practice technical skills using a variety of writing and presentation platforms such as Microsoft Office programs, Google Docs, Google Slides, the internet, Adobe PDF files, Cengage MindTap digital lab, LivePlan business plan application and audio/video programs
+• Practice technical skills through the use of a variety of writing and presentation platforms to include for example Microsoft Office programs, Google Docs, Google Slides, the Internet, Adobe pdf files, the Cengage MindTap digital lab component to include the LivePlan business plan application, and audio/video programs.

-A study of the problems involved between the supervisor and the employee including union involvement.
+This course is a study of the problems that may arise between a supervisor and employee, including union involvement.
 (Prerequisite: MNGT 3113)

 Learning Outcomes:

-• Explain how electronic communication affects the supervisor’s job
+• Explain how electronic communication affect the supervisor’s job.

 A continuation of the Production and Operations Management course (MNGT 3243), this course provides students with the proficiency to build mathematical models of complex problems and to solve them using the methods they learn in class.
 Topics covered will be linear programming, Monte Carlo simulation, and decision analysis.
 Emphasis is on problem formulation and computer-solving techniques.
 Most applications will be from operations, finance and marketing.